 Deputising for members is not permitted without explicit agreement of the Chair.
-The Chair may coopt additional members as required.

 The Committee cannot further delegate its responsibilities as set out above.
 The Chair of Council will receive papers for information and have attendance rights.

-Provided through Governance Office
+Secretary Provided through Governance Office